edenspiekermann-amsterdam/es-corresponding-models/docs/setup.md

 Fill in the details and save the file.

-## Contentful cli
+## Contentful CLI

-To be able to create our Contentful models from javascript (called migrations), we need to install the Contentful cli:
+To be able to create our Contentful models from javascript (called migrations), we need to install the Contentful CLI:

 ```
 npm install -g contentful-cli